Opening Doors: Nigel Stowe of Hotel Café Royal

 Hotel Café Royal is a colossus of classical architecture on Regents Street; its rich design only to be rivalled by its equally rich history.
 Oscar Wilde dined here, so did Princess Diana.
 Winston Churchill in his day wined here, whilst Elizabeth Taylor, Brigitte Bardot and Muhammad Ali all lunched in theirs.
 Though he respects the hefty history it has, Nigel says: “For me it’s about looking forward.
 It got refurbished and is now about 4 years old, so about 2012 it opened.
 A lot of time has been spent looking at the history, but that’s not really relevant to the operation you’re sitting in today.”
 He’s currently in the process of redeveloping The Club, ensuring the members comfort, curating a high-quality cultural events programme and building up a buzz to propel the place into the present.
 “We’re creating new stories the next set of people will talk about – everyone wants a story to take away with them!”

 The Hotel is almost a complex; offering a 20m pool, gym, spa, 160 rooms, lounges, restaurants and cafes, and of course The Club itself.
 You may be thinking, “God Lord!
 Another Private Members Club!
 Is there anywhere to still go without a passcard and an annual fee?!”
 You’re somewhat justified; there has been a veritable uprising of members clubs in the last few years, everything from specialist to elitist, catering to every class of person from hipster to high-flyer.
-From Soho House to Shoreditch House and the hallowed halls of the Arts Clubs; London seems to have been seized by the idea that there is money to be made in memberships.
-But the beating heart that pumped these new lifelines through London was The Ivy, the very venue at which Nigel began his career.
+From Soho House to Shoreditch House and the hallowed halls of the Arts Clubs; London seems to have been seized.
+But the beating heart that pumped these new lifelines through London was The Ivy, the venue at which Nigel began his career.

 Pragmatic, as well as pleasant, Nigel Stowe spent 10 years at the illustrious Ivy where he started as a commis waiter whilst studying architecture.
-Settling into high-end service, he never returned to art school.
+But he settled into high-end service and never returned to university.
 He went on to play a significant role in developing The Ivy Club, then worked on the relaunch of The Mayfair Arts Club.
-After a stint at the Bulgari Hotel, he couldn’t turn down an offer from the reopening Hotel Café Royal.
+After a stint at the Bulgari Hotel he couldn’t turn down an offer from the reopening Hotel Café Royal.
 “In hospitality they say you either love working in a hotel or you don’t.
 And I did, I liked it.
 I was working over at Bulgari, and I got asked about this club in this hotel, and I couldn’t really say no, because it’s a club… in a hotel!”
 And after all, can you really think of a more experienced man to hone the city’s newest hot spot?!

-It’s almost laughable to imagine any other club in London can possibly leave you awed and giddy in the same way; Hotel Café Royal is a modern day palace.
-But there is something for us to take away aside from memories and complimentary chocolates.
-Behind the clip-clop bellhops, baggage, lobbies and leisure, even after leaving the building we should remember to transfer Nigel’s gentlemanliness from high-end hospitality to every day life.
+Hotel Café Royal is a modern day palace.
+But there is something for us to take away aside from complimentary chocolates.
+The clip-clop bellhops, baggage, lobbies and leisure provide the setting.
+But even after leaving the building we should remember to transfer Nigel’s gentlemanliness from high-end hospitality to every day life.
 Because that’s the sort of behaviour that really opens doors.